igoham/CISSP/Misc_Questions.md

+**Authentication**
+Authentication:

+    “Prove you are Thor”. – Should always be done with Multifactor Authentication!
+    Something you know – Type 1 Authentication (passwords, pass phrase, PIN etc.).
+    Something you have – Type 2 Authentication (ID, Passport, Smart Card, Token, cookie on PC etc.).
+    Something you are – Type 3 Authentication (and Biometrics) (Fingerprint, Iris Scan, Facial geometry etc.).
+    Somewhere you are – Type 4 Authentication (IP/MAC Address).
+    Something you do – Type 5 Authentication (Signature, Pattern unlock).

 **What humiditity and tempatures are acceptable for a data center**

 Server rooms  should be 68 (20*C) - 71(21.6*C) degrees Fahrenheit.
 The data center should be between 40% and 60% humidity.